elastic/kibana/src/core_plugins/kibana/public/dashboard/README.md

 ### Types of state

-**Embeddable metadata** - Data the embeddable instance gives the dashboard once as a return value of EmbeddableFactory.initialize.
-This is stored in the EmbeddableHandlersCache, accessible via `embeddableHandlersCache.getMetadata(panelId)`.
+**Embeddable metadata** - Data the embeddable instance gives the dashboard once as a return value of EmbeddableFactory.create.
 Data such as edit link and title go in here.
+We may later decide to move some of this data to the dynamic embeddable state (for instance, if we implemented inline editing a title could change), but we keep the separation because it allows us to force some consistency in our UX.
+For example, we may not want a visualization to all of a sudden go from supporting drilldown links to not supporting it, as it would mean disappearing panel context menu items.

 **Embeddable state** - Data the embeddable gives the dashboard throughout it's lifecycle as things update and the user interacts with it.
-This is communicated to the dashboard via the function `onEmbeddableStateChanged` that is passed in to the `EmbeddableFactory.initialize` call.
+This is communicated to the dashboard via the function `onEmbeddableStateChanged` that is passed in to the `EmbeddableFactory.create` call.

 **Container state** - Data the dashboard gives to the embeddable throughout it's lifecycle as things update and the user interacts with Kibana.
-This is communicated to the embeddable via the function `onContainerStateChanged` which is returned from the `EmbeddableFactory.initialize` call
+This is communicated to the embeddable via the function `onContainerStateChanged` which is returned from the `EmbeddableFactory.create` call

 **Container metadata** - State that only needs to be given to the embeddable once, and does not change thereafter.
 This will contain data given to dashboard when a new embeddable is